|"I will let you have sex with anyone, if you send someone to clean up this mess"|

 I think I pushed the limitations of what I can handle this past weekend.
 And after the weekend was said and done, I looked at that mess in the kitchen and was just so exhausted that I would have done whatever it took so that I didn't have to clean it.
 But, that is a pilot wife for you...pushing her limits to keep the kids engaged in the world, regardless of her husband's presence.

-I eventually got my ass of the lazy boy, and cleaned up the mess.
+I eventually got my ass off the lazy boy, and cleaned up the mess.
 This is the shitty part of being a pilot wife...wishing for help but getting none.
 It is all you!
 That evening I cleaned up all the items that could have attracted bugs and said 'fuck off' with the rest.
-I figured I had a couple more days to deal with 'the rest' before Steve got home.
+I figured I had a couple more days to deal with the rest before Steve got home.

 This blog is going to take some random twists and turns, but I promise they all come back to the hall pass that I offered Steve.